kokonect-link/mfc.js/README.md

 https://github.com/syuilo/ai
 </center>`;

-// Generate a CFM tree from the full CFM text. const mfmTree = mfm.parse(inputText);
+// Generate a MFC tree from the full MFC text. const mfmTree = mfm.parse(inputText);

-// Generate a CFM tree from the simple CFM text. const simpleMfmTree = mfm.parseSimple('I like the hot soup :soup:​');
+// Generate a MFC tree from the simple MFC text. const simpleMfmTree = mfm.parseSimple('I like the hot soup :soup:​');

-// Reverse to a CFM text from the CFM tree. const text = mfm.toString(mfmTree);
+// Reverse to a MFC text from the MFC tree. const text = mfm.toString(mfmTree);

 ```